yimlaisum2014/pressure_sensor/README.md

 # Pressure sensor
 This repo is about using Arduino to get te Thin Film Pressure Sensor data.
 First, you need Arduino IDE/PIO to build the script and upload to the board.
 Then, using the pySerial to get the data.
-Finally, you could reading and publishing data under ROS platform.
-This repo is a **ros-package**.
+Finally, you could read and publish data under the ROS platform.
+This repo as a **ros-package**.

 ## Sensor Information